Anti-Raid/badgerfang-next/src/lib/flow/tempdocs/rules.md

 ### CodegenAST Prelude Removal

 It would help if there was a intermediate step in which the prelude etc is removed and replaced with a new CodeGenAST function delcaration/function call wrapper instead

+# Scope limits

+To ensure Flow remains high quality, the scope of Flow UI will be limited (currently) to:

+- sending/deferring/editting/deleting interaction responses
+- sending/editting/deleting normal messages
+- basic member moderation (ban/kick/timeout)
+- stinging members

+In either case, the Custom Code node can be used as a escape hatch to run raw Luau code within a flow